triantafyllou/FlameCens/README.md

 6)  Numba

 ## Acknowledgements
-FlameCens  was developed as a postgraduate project thesis in part requirement of the MSc in Sound and Music Technologies offered by the  Department of Music Technology and Acoustics of the Hellenic Mediterranean University (HMU).
+FlameCens has been developed as a postgraduate project thesis in part requirement of the MSc in Sound and Music Technologies offered by the   Department of Music Technology and Acoustics of the Hellenic Mediterranean University (HMU).

 <ins>Links:</ins>